bobanetwork/boba_legacy/boba_documentation/developer/developer-start.md

 ## Deploying standard contracts

 For most contracts, the deploy experience is exactly like deploying on Ethereum.
-You will need to have some ETH (or Rinkeby ETH) on Boba and you will have to change your RPC endpoint to either `https://mainnet.boba.network` or `https://rinkeby.boba.network`.
+You will need to have some ETH (or Goerli ETH) on Boba and you will have to change your RPC endpoint to either `https://mainnet.boba.network` or `https://goerli.boba.network`.
 That's it!

-The [Mainnet blockexplorer](https://blockexplorer.boba.network) and the [Rinkeby blockexplorer](https://blockexplorer.rinkeby.boba.network) are similar to Etherscan.
-The [Mainnet gateway](https://gateway.boba.network) and the [Rinkeby gateway](https://gateway.rinkeby.boba.network) allow you to see your balances and bridge funds, among many other functions.
+The [Mainnet blockexplorer](https://bobascan.com) and the [Goerli blockexplorer](https://testnet.bobascan.com) are similar to Etherscan.
+The [Mainnet gateway](https://gateway.boba.network) and the [Goerli gateway](https://gateway.goerli.boba.network) allow you to see your balances and bridge funds, among many other functions.

 ## Example contracts ready to deploy